rowg/axiom_rangeseries_archive/README.md

 Tools for pushing oceanographic HF radar data from remote sites to the Axiom Data Science Archive.

-- What is here

 HOW TO USE IT

-- create an entry in ssh config:
+create an entry in ssh config:
 ```
 Host axiom
 Hostname data.axds.co